The International Trade Blog Export Forms

 - A bank may require that a detailed packing list be included in the set of documents you present to get paid under a letter of credit.

 - Customs officials in the U.S. and the destination country may use the packing list to identify the location of certain packed items they want to examine.
-It’s much better that they know which box to open or pallet to unwrap rather than have them search the entire shipment.
+It’s much better that they know which box to open or pallet to unwrap rather than needing to search the entire shipment.

-Some countries require a certificate of origin for your shipments in order to identify in what country the goods originated.
-These certificates of origin usually need to be signed by some semi-official organization, like a Chamber of Commerce or a country’s consulate office.
+Some countries require a certificate of origin to identify in what country the goods originated.
+These certificates of origin usually need to be signed by some semi-official organization, like a chamber of commerce or a country’s consulate office.
 A certificate of origin may be required even if you’ve included the country of origin information on your commercial invoice.

-Usually a Chamber of Commerce will charge you a fee to stamp and sign your certificate or requires you to be a member of the chamber.
+Usually a chamber of commerce will charge you a fee to stamp and sign your certificate or require you to be a member of the chamber.
 You’ll need to deliver a completed form to the chamber office where they will stamp and sign it for you.

 In addition to the generic certificate of origin form, there are also country-specific certificates of origin.
 The United States currently has signed 14 free trade agreements with 20 different countries in which U.S. goods are eligible for reduced or zero duty rates when imported into those countries.
-Some free trade agreements, such as NAFTA and CAFTA, cover multiple countries, including the U.S.
+Some free trade agreements, including the United States-Mexico-Canada Agreement (USMCA) and the United States-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), cover multiple countries, including the U.S. In our article When to Use a Certificate of Origin Form for Your Exports, you'll find links to country-specific certificates.

 One of the most important people you will work with in the export process is your freight forwarder, who usually arranges the transport of your goods with a carrier and helps ensure you’ve taken care of all the details.